neilbrown/edlib/README.md

 C/Python mode
 -------------

-This pane capture various editing command and taylors them to suite editing C or Python code.
+This pane capture various editing command and tailors them to suite editing C or Python code.
 It helps with correct indenting, highlight matching brackets, and will eventually do a lot more.